Rambatino/Gooff/README.md

 And that's it!

+To delete the db just run: `rm -Rf /tmp/gooff` in your favourite terminal

 ## Some notes on the package

 It will cache all your (http.Status == 200) requests and use the cached value when making repeated requests.